-Once an event is open, the defined actions of the rule may include sending e-mail or running a script that alerts the user of this event.
-Routines are also available so events can generate a SNMP trap, which are directed to the Solstice Site ManagerT and Solstice Domain ManagerT, Solstice Enterprise ManagerT or other SNMP-listening management platforms.
+Once an event is open, the defined actions of the rule may include sending email or running a script that alerts you of this event.
+Routines are also available so events can generate a SNMP trap, which are directed to the Solstice Site Manager^M and Solstice Domain Manager^M, Solstice Enterprise Manager,^M or other SNMP-listening management platforms.